scnr/book/src/how-to/scan-services.md

 At the moment the are no specialized service crawlers, however auditing web services is possible by first training the system via its `proxy` plugin.

-## Training
+## Capturing inputs

-### Initial

-The best way to perform the initial training of the system is by running your service test-suite and having its HTTP requests go through the proxy plugin.
+The best way to capture web service inputs is by running your service test-suite and having its HTTP requests go through the `proxy` plugin.

-#### Proxy plugin setup
+### Proxy plugin setup

 You can setup the proxy like so: